-When mowing tall grass, you should double or triple cut your lawn to best results.
-Do this by adjusting the mower deck to its highest setting for the first cut and then lower the cutting height for the next cut.
+When mowing tall grass, you should double or triple-cut your lawn for the best results.
+Do this by adjusting the mower deck to its highest setting for the first cut and then lowering the cutting height for the next cut.

 The area under the mower deck must be kept clean and free of debris to avoid overworking the engine and experiencing a loss of power.
 When the riding mower blades are rotating under the mower deck, they should be able to move freely.

 A packed mower deck puts extra strain on the engine when it is required to work harder to turn the blades through the debris.
 Keep your mower deck clean by regularly scraping it to remove debris.